 Every week, I see someone asking, “Does anyone how I can make easy money on the side?”
-Usually, a few people respond with MLM or Uber suggestions, but I rarely see what I think is the easiest way to earn a few bucks: sell your plasma.
+Usually, a few people respond with MLM or Lyft as suggestions, but I rarely see what I think is the easiest way to earn a few bucks: sell your plasma.

 But anytime you decide to meddle with your body, there could be consequences.
 Read below to see if it’s the right side gig for you.

 My Personal Experience Donating Plasma

 When I was a senior in college, I started selling plasma at the local center.
 I lived in a big college town, and I’m sure there was no shortage of students willing to be poked with a needle in exchange for $20 (I bet many did that on the side for free!)